 How long will it take?

-- Arrive earlier than usual, especially at Eurostar, ferry ports, and busy airports.
+- Arrive earlier than usual, especially at Eurostar, ferry ports, and busy airports

 Seniors, accessibility and health conditions